Alpha62579/brilliant-access/README.md

 Dear Brilliant,
   I must express my profound gratitude for the sheer brilliance of your decisions regarding exams.
-When the exams were offline, I couldn't visit home, thanks to your remarkable commitment to inconvenience.
+When the exams were offline, I couldn't visit home without missing an exam and eventually getting questioned for not attending it, thanks to your remarkable                commitment to inconvenience.
 Now, even with the convenience of online exams, my class teacher seems surprisingly irked by my choice to take them from the comfort of my home.

   During the Model Test Series, you graciously made exams fully online.
 Such progress!
 However, there's a delightful twist —